 Publish and create a shareable or embeddable link

-Using YouTube is highly preferred since it will not raise doubts from the viewer about the credibility of the video due to the platform it is shared on.
+Using YouTube is highly preferred since it is a trusted video platform.
+YouTube will not raise doubts from the viewer about the credibility of the video.
 A lot of people will be more comfortable continuing to watch a video if it is on a popular website like YouTube.
+Similarly, if you share this video on a popular social media platform, your target audience will be open to watching it.

 6. The story is important

-The most important thing in the video creation is the story of your startup or the story angle you are taking.
-Always focus to capture the attention of the journalist using storytelling.
+The most important thing in video creation is the story you’re telling.
+You need to put serious thought into your story angle.
+You can capture the attention of a journalist through good storytelling.

 7. Create a media list